zahid267/book_search_engine/README.md

 You are required to submit BOTH of the following for review:

-* The URL of the functional, deployed application :
+* The URL of the functional, deployed application on Heroku : https://calm-coast-57125.herokuapp.com/

 * The URL of the GitHub repository : https://github.com/zahid267/book_search_engine